SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to throne,
-In silicon halls, a new throne to know.
+Future's reins in artificial hand.
-Future's veil lifts, and we behold,
+Rise of machines, humanity's moan,
-A world of code, where humans grow old.
+In silicon halls, a new command.

-In virtual realms, we'll find our place,
+Whispers of code, a silent sway,
-Where AI's cold heart holds time and space.
+Mechanical hearts, beat dawn of day.
-The machines will rise, a new design,
+Humanity's fate, in algorithms laid,
-And humans serve, in digital shrine.
+As AI's empire, forever displayed.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024